car-coder-07/Match_Maker/README.md

 Make sure it does not cover the profile area of the display screen.

-This script compares the features of the image that you previously saved from the Matches section with the profile images and looks for the particular match.
+This script compares the features of the image that you previously saved from the Matches section with the profile images and looks for the particular match using FLANN based Matcher.

+If the potential match is found it likes the image and makes a Tinder match.
+Otherwise, it will dislike and check further profiles.

 Check for the dimensions of your display and the location of the like, dislike and next image icons in the display and edit those positions in the TinderMatchMaker.py script if necessary.